Visiting Iran: A Definitive Guide for Travellers

 Sights around Yazd

 - Meybod is and ancient village some 50 kilometres north of Yazd.
 Built of mainly mud brick houses, this village is at least 1,800 years old.
 It has several buildings and structures typical of old Iran including a caravanserai, an underground qanat water supply system, a ‘fertiliser’ factory (!) in the form of a pigeon tower, a huge Safavid era ice house, and in the centre of town, the Narein Castle, thought to be one of Iran’s oldest.

 - The haunting Towers of Silence, now on the outskirts of the city.
 Yazd was one of the strongholds of Zoroastrianism.
 In accordance with Zoroastrian beliefs about the purity of the earth, dead bodies were not buried but placed in uncovered stone towers — the Towers of Silence — where birds could pick the bodies clean.
 They were last used in the 1960s.

-- On a slightly more cheerful note, confectionary!
-Today, Yazd is famous for confectionary, which has a tremendous following throughout Iran.
+- On a slightly more cheerful note, confectionery!
+Today, Yazd is famous for for its sweets which have a tremendous following throughout Iran.
 Recipes are closely guarded secrets!
 Baklava, ghotab and pashmak are the most popular sweets made in the city.

 The northwestern area of Iran is home to two of Iran’s UNESCO World Heritage listed sites, Takht-e Soleyman (the Throne of Solomon), and the mausoleum of Oljaytu at Soltaniyeh.